 It’s essential to understand that optimization should focus on getting the right customers for your business and help it grow.

-Below are four individual case studies highlighting different approaches of conversion optimisation followed by different companies and what they learned from it.
+Below are four individual case studies highlighting different approaches to conversion optimisation followed by different companies and what they learned from it.

 Objective – The company wanted to try out a new idea they had for the design of their website.
 Going against industry advice, Basecamp wanted to replace the current landing page of their product High Rise with a version that was more minimalist; reducing the number of elements and positioning those that remained around the face of a photo of a smiling woman.
 They wanted to see if radically altering their landing page would impact their conversion rate.